-UCHE strength cement is a special purpose, off-white cement, complying with AS3972 Type HE.
-Also manufactured from Portland Cement clinker and gypsum, the composition and the fineness of BGC’s UCHE strength cement typically delivers faster strength gain when compared to coarser cements.
+UC strength cement is a special purpose, off-white cement, complying with AS3972.
+Also manufactured from Portland Cement clinker and gypsum, the composition and the fineness of BGC’s UC strength cement typically delivers faster strength gain when compared to coarser cements.
 It is often used in the manufacturing of retaining walls, panels, pre-cast and tilt up, blocks, bricks, pavers or ornaments.
 Its high early strength, or ‘fast strength’, gives you excellent turnaround on moulded products and formwork.

 Ground Granulated Blast Furnace Slag (GGBFS)

 GGBFS, also known as Bulk Milled Slag, is produced by quenching molten iron slag (a by-product of iron and steel-making) from a blast furnace in water, producing a granular product that is then dried and ground into a fine powder.
 GGBFS is typically used in concrete or mining backfill applications that require a lower heat of hydration, and where resistance to aggressive ground water and adverse environmental conditions are present.
 Early age strength development is slower than straight cement concrete.
 However, strength development from 28 days onwards is equivalent or better.